Parents of SACI Students FAQ

 What Makes SACI Special?

 SACI is increasingly imitated, but it has never been duplicated.
 Founded by artist Jules Maidoff in 1975, and incorporated in 1976 as a not-for-profit US institution, SACI is the oldest and most prestigious American art school in Florence.
 SACI's courses are fully accredited by the National Association of Schools of Art and Design (NASAD).
 SACI is distinguished not only by its remarkable breadth of course offerings—in areas ranging from studio art, design, crafts, art history, art conservation, and Italian culture and language—but by its commitment to ensuring that students gain maximum exposure to Italian art and culture.
 SACI students enroll in a wide array of courses, including a number offered at no other American program in Italy.
-Students attend many on and off-site events such as lectures and exhibitions by established and emerging international artists, film nights that feature classic and contemporary Italian films (with English subtitles), and classes in which students learn about the connection between Italy’s culture and cuisine.
+Students attend many on and off-site events such as lectures and exhibitions by established and emerging international artists, as well as events and outings organized by the SACI's Student Affairs Coordinator that expose students to Italian culture and cuisine.
 Students participate in weekly open drawing sessions and field trips to sites throughout Italy, including day trips to Fiesole, Pisa, Siena, and Lucca, and weekend trips to Rome, Venice, and Naples.
 SACI remains true to its original goal of offering the finest and most challenging training to the next generation of artists, art historians, and art conservators.

 How Is SACI Accredited?